Manahill-Naeem/Customizing-store-website/README.md

-# ARL Laboratory Services Website
+# Optivance Inspect Website

-A modern, responsive website for ARL Laboratory Services built with Next.js and Tailwind CSS.
+A modern, responsive website for Optivance Inspect built with Next.js and Tailwind CSS.

 ## Features